 The AT2020USB+ is a cardioid condenser mic with a USB output.
 It has an A/D converter with a 16-bit, 44.1/48 kHz sampling rate to deliver accurate sound reproduction.
 This microphone comes with unique features specifically made for it unlike other USB microphones.
 The mix controls on the mic let you blend your microphone signal and pre-recorded audio.
 And you can monitor the mic signal from the headphone jack volume control with no delay.

 With this mic, you get frequency response rates of 20- 20,000Hz,

 This mic is 6.38 x 2.05 x 2.05 inches and weighs 2.6 pounds.

-A portable microphone allows you to generate a quality sound when you are outside of your office.
+A portable microphone allows you to generate a quality sound outside of your office and enhances sound quality.
 The Samson Go Mic Compact USB mic has a fold-up design for professional recordings anywhere you go.
 This mic has cardioid and omnidirectional pickup patterns which filters background noise and lets you hear just your audio sounds.